Old-Tanks/oldtanksru/README.md

-# oldtanksru
+# Old Tanks
-this project was created in order to restore old tanks online
+this project was created in order to restore old tanki online